justinfagnani/html-include-element/README.md

 Other browsers, like current versions Edge and older but recent versions of Chrome, Safari, and Firefox, will require the web components polyfills.

-IE11 *may* work with the polyfills if this libary is compiled, but that would be accidental: IE is explicitly not supported.
+IE11 *may* work with the polyfills if this library is compiled, but that would be accidental: IE is explicitly not supported.

 The web component polyfills can be loaded from unpkg.com: